Since 2011, two parallel systems have existed in Estonia for the taxation of personal investment income:

 On its homepage, the Tax and Customs Board has prepared a precise overview of individuals who must submit an income tax return.

-An income tax report can be opened by a child or their parent, by logging in to the LHV Internet Bank and selecting the child’s role.
+An income tax report can be requested by a child or their parent, by logging in to the LHV internet bank and selecting the child’s role.
 The tax report will open in the section “Assets and Liabilities” → “Tax report”.
-After checking the data, copy it to the corresponding tables in the Tax and Customs Board’s income tax return and submit the return.
+After checking the data, copy it to the corresponding tables in the child’s income tax return in the e-MTA and submit the return there.

 The Tax and Customs Board has also prepared a set of instructions for declaring income.